TonPlaygramBot/TonPlaygramWebApp/README.md

 ```

 Set `WEBAPP_API_BASE_URL` in the Render environment to the public URL of your
+service (e.g. `https://tonplaygramwebapp.onrender.com`). **Do not include** the
+`/api` suffix – the frontend already prefixes API routes automatically.
+The
-service (e.g. `https://tonplaygramwebapp.onrender.com/api`).
-The build step uses
-this variable to configure the frontend API client.
+build step uses this variable to configure the API client.
+If the webapp is
+served by the same Node service, this variable can be omitted so requests are
+sent to the same origin.

 If you accidentally deploy as a Static Site you'll only see `index.html` referencing `/src/main.jsx`.
 Switch to a Web Service and use the commands above so the compiled files are served.

+After deploying, visit the service URL in your browser.
+You should see the TonPlaygram interface.
+If Render shows a plain **Not Found** page, the Node service is likely not running.
+Verify that the service type is **Web Service** and check the logs for any startup errors.

 Set `MONGODB_URI=memory` in the environment if you do not have a database.
 Otherwise provide your MongoDB connection string.
 The server logs should show `Server running on port` and `Connected to MongoDB`.
 Any connection errors will appear in the logs and usually indicate an incorrect URI or firewall rules.